 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

-PrerequisitesStudents must have completed 48 credit points of the Bachelor of Building and Construction Management (Honours) AND
+PrerequisitesStudents must have completed 48 credit points of the Bachelor of Building and Construction Management (Honours) or Bachelor of Landscape Architecture (Honours) AND

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-All appropriate readings will be supplied via the unit UCLearn portal.
+The necessary readings will be supplied via the Canvas site.

-To gain the most out of this unit it is recommended that you attend all lectures and one workshop each week.
-It is also expected that you will actively participate in discussion in the lectures and workshops.
-Further, it is import you attend the Week 12 and 13 classes to help with peer review activities.
+To gain the most out of this unit it is recommended that you attend all sessions (lectures plus tutorial) in each week.
+It is also expected that you will actively participate in discussion in the lectures and tutorial.
+Moreover, attending the Week 12 and 13 classes to help with peer review activities is expected.